Life with AI

 Precedent Comparison

 None of these precedents involve vertical distribution above 100 meters.
 The Arcology's vertical challenge must be addressed by extrapolating from supertall building HVAC engineering — a different field — combined with district energy principles.
-The Burj Khalifa, Shanghai Tower, and the planned Jeddah Tower all segment their HVAC systems vertically, but none are designed to move thermal energy between zones the way a 5GDHC network would.
+The Burj Khalifa (828m, 34 km chilled water piping), Shanghai Tower (632m, nine functional zones), and the planned Jeddah Tower all segment their HVAC systems vertically, but none are designed to move thermal energy between zones the way a 5GDHC network would.

 Reliability Calculus